Emotional Reflexology Course

 This Emotional Reflexology Course will prepare you to work with clients that have tender reflexes due to emotional stress.
 When completed this course, you will be presented with a certificate of completion.

-Prerequisite: Must be a certified foot reflexology therapist NOTE: RCRT’s qualify for 20 CEU credits with RAC
+Prerequisite: Must be a certified foot reflexology therapist to take this training

 Emotional Reflexology has been designed to detect and release the emotion or limiting belief stuck in the client’s body and that they are holding onto without needing the memory associated with it.